 Supports Previous Trial Findings

 Even so, the results support findings from an earlier major study of 2,760 men and women all aged 53 when the study began.
-After 13 years the poorest one leg standing performers were three times more likely to have died than the best performers.
+After 13 years the poorest one-leg standing performers were three times more likely to have died than the best performers.

-Dr. Claudio Gil Araujo, who led the new trial, explained, saying, "The ten second balance test provides rapid and objective feedback for the patient and health professionals regarding static balance,” and that “the test adds useful information regarding mortality risk in middle-aged and older men and women.”
+Dr. Claudio Gil Araujo, who led the new trial, explained, saying, "The ten-second balance test provides rapid and objective feedback for the patient and health professionals regarding static balance,” and that “the test adds useful information regarding mortality risk in middle-aged and older men and women.”

-Fellow author Dr. Setor Kunutsor added: "The current findings suggest the ten-second one-legged stance is a potential practical tool that could be used in routine clinical practice to identify middle-aged and older individuals at high risk of death.”
+Fellow author Dr. Setor Kunutsor added: "The current findings suggest the ten-second one-legged stance is a potentially practical tool that could be used in routine clinical practice to identify middle-aged and older individuals at high risk of death.”